4. FISH LOGS Tiles

 My heart began to ache even more.

 Some folks wish they could go back in time to meet historical figures or witness monumental events.
-I just wish I had gone into the “FISH LOGS place.”
+I just wish I could go back in time to see the “FISH LOGS” place.

 September 2023